feitgemel/Python-Code-Cool-Stuff/Clip/README.md

 <br/><br/>
 By the end of this tutorial, you'll have a solid understanding of how to implement CLIP AI and its powerful capabilities.
 Whether you're a beginner or an experienced AI developer, this tutorial is a valuable resource for anyone interested in the future of image analysis and natural language processing.
 <br/><br/>

-More relevant content in this playlis [tutorial](https://youtube.com/playlist?list=PLdkryDe59y4YOtOt2jqSjxGFe9BNh4wug) here.
+More relevant content in this [playlist](https://www.youtube.com/watch?v=ewvjICAaoX4&list=PLdkryDe59y4YOtOt2jqSjxGFe9BNh4wug)

 Enjoy